PipeRift/AttributesExtension/Docs/README.md

 ### Why Attributes?

 This plugin is not a damage system, or a spells system, not even a combat system.
-It only, strictly, provides **variable, non-destructive and efficient attributes** to UE4.
+It only, strictly, provides **variable, non-destructive and efficient attributes** to UE4 and UE5.
 This is its only task, and it does it very well.

 It can be very easily integrated into custom game systems like buffs, areas, spells, abilities, or any other kind of gameplay mechanic.